-Consolidated Plan is a document developed by states and local jurisdictions, which they complete by engaging in a participatory process to assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions with funding from formula grant programs.
-(See 24 CFR 91 for more information about the Consolidated Plan and related Annual Action Plan.)
+Consolidated Plan is a document developed by states and local jurisdictions.
+This plan is completed by engaging in a participatory process to assess their affordable housing and community development needs and market conditions, and to make data-driven, place-based investment decisions with funding from formula grant programs.
+(See 24 CFR part 91 for more information about the Consolidated Plan and related Action Plan).

 Contract means a legal instrument by which a non-Federal entity purchases property or services needed to carry out the project or program under a Federal award.
-The term as used with respect to awards, subawards, and cooperative agreements subject to 2 CFR part 200 does not include a legal instrument, even if the non-Federal entity considers it a contract, when the substance of the transaction meets the definition of a Federal award or subaward.
-(See 2 CFR 200.22 and 200.92.)
+The term as used in this NOFA does not include a legal instrument, even if the non-Federal entity considers it a contract, when the substance of the transaction meets the definition of a Federal award or subaward (See 2 CFR 200.22.)

-Contractor means an entity that receives a contract.
+Contractor means an entity receiving a contract.

-Deficiency - Deficiency is information missing or omitted within a submitted application.
-Deficiencies typically involve missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box, etc.).
+Deficiency is information missing or omitted within a submitted application.
+Examples of deficiencies include missing documents, information on a form, or some other type of unsatisfied information requirement (e.g., an unsigned form, unchecked box.).
 Depending on specific criteria, deficiencies may be either curable or non-curable.

-- Curable Deficiency Applicants may correct a curable deficiency with timely action.
-To be curable the deficiency must: - Not be a threshold requirement; - Not influence how an applicant is ranked or scored versus other applicants; and - Be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiency An applicant cannot correct a non-curable deficiency after the submission deadline.
-Non-curable deficiencies are deficiencies that if corrected would change an applicant's score or rank versus other applicants.
-Non-curable deficiencies may result in an application being marked ineligible, or otherwise adversely affect an application's score and final determination
+• Curable Deficiency - Applicants may correct a curable deficiency with timely action.

+To be curable the deficiency must:

+- Not be a threshold requirement, except for documentation of applicant eligibility; - not influence how an applicant is ranked or scored versus other applicants; and - be remedied within the time frame specified in the notice of deficiency. - Non-Curable Deficiency An applicant cannot correct a non-curable deficiency after the submission deadline.

+Non-curable deficiencies are deficiencies that, if corrected, would change an applicant's score or rank versus other applicants.
+Non-curable deficiencies may result in an application being marked ineligible, or otherwise adversely affect an application's score and final determination.